Introduction

 Websites and publications

-Visit websites mentioned earlier on this page.
+- Visit websites mentioned earlier on this page.
+Various reports and publications are available from role players.

 - Section27.
 2024.
 Climate Change as a Human Rights Risk: A Resource for Health and Education Rights Activists in South Africa.
 Polity.
 Available at www.polity.org.za/article/climate-change-as-a-human-rights-risk-a-resource-for-health-and-education-rights-activists-in-south-africa-2024-07-11